Do You Have a Question? Use the comment form at the bottom of the page to ask

 A – A Gateway is a device that translates from one protocol to another, just like a translator would translate from English to French.
 Common gateways are email to fax, email to SMS.

-However on home networks the names are used very loosely.
+However on home networks the names are used very loosely and your home router connects your home network to the Internet and is also a gateway.

 What is the Default Gateway?